-The City of Shoreline offers multi-family residential Property Tax Exemptions (PTE) to encourage multifamily development and to provide affordable housing.
+The City of Shoreline offers Multifamily residential Property Tax Exemptions (MFTE) to encourage multifamily development and to provide affordable housing.

 - The program is only available for investors who build or rehabilitate four or more units to rent.

-- Initially established in 2002, the PTE program was simplified into one comprehensive 12-year affordable program on February 9, 2015.
+- Initially established in 2002, the MFTE program was simplified into one comprehensive 12-year affordable program on February 9, 2015.

-- The PTE is only on the ad valorem value of improvements; the land value continues to be taxed.
+- The MFTE is only on the ad valorem value of improvements; the land value continues to be taxed.

 - The 12 year period begins the first full calendar year after the project is completed.

-Ordinance No. 694 defines Shoreline's current PTE program and replaces all previous PTE programs.
-In order to qualify for the PTE incentive, the applicant must commit to rent 20% of the project's units to qualified renters at "affordable" rates.
+Ordinance No. 694 defines Shoreline's current MFTE program and replaces all previous MFTE programs.
+In order to qualify for the MFTE incentive, the applicant must commit to rent 20% of the project's units to qualified renters at "affordable" rates (see current rent and income limits here).
 Shoreline uses the HUD determination of the King County Adjusted Median Income (AMI) to determine affordability, and the city adjusts the percentage based on unit size:

 - Studio and 1 bedroom units must be affordable to those earning 70% of the King County AMI; and